Common Proxy Configuration Mistakes That Reveal Your Location

 Correct information is important when you choose manual configuration of the proxy.
 For example, it’s essential to enter the correct address of a setup script.
 An incorrect address could mean your web browser requests don’t get forwarded through the proxy server, and that in turn could mean exposure of your identity.

-Network traffic will only begin to flow through the proxy server when all the required information has been filled in correctly and a connection has been established.
+Network traffic will only begin to flow through the proxy server when you’ve filed all the required information correctly and established a connection.
 This is where working with a dependable proxy service provider comes in handy, as they will guide you through the process.

 Assignment to the wrong ports